Why it's okay to use a pacifier

 On the other hand, the amylase enzyme takes care of carbohydrate by breaking it down into simpler sugars for easier digestion in the small intestine.
 It is present in amniotic fluid, breast milk, saliva, and later on in life is also produced in significant amounts by the pancreas.

-The lysozyme enzyme is one of the immune system's defenses against bacteria and has anti-inflammatory properties.
+The lysozyme enzyme is one of the immune system's defences against bacteria and has anti-inflammatory properties.
 It can be found in the saliva of newborns and in breast milk.

 It’s important to recognise too, when talking about these enzymes obtained through saliva and breast milk, that this is a harmonious relationship.
 Both are required for optimum digestive function.
 Therefore, for those of you that use formula, it becomes even more important to use a pacifier to help your baby glean adequate levels of salivary enzymes.